ddddddddggod/cpu/README.md

 *) use ARM cortex m0 (Design Start)

-*)The pass/fail result of the write display in `tb_apb.v` depends on the configured frequency (speed) and FIFO depth.
+*)The pass/fail result of the write operation display in `tb_apb.v` depends on the configured frequency (speed) and FIFO depth.
 Therefore, it should be adjusted accordingly or verified through waveform analysis.

 - **No depth ctrl (without FIFO management)**  : Has two clocks